OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 Historically the `X-Frame-Options` header has been used for this, but it has been obsoleted by the `frame-ancestors` CSP directive.

-## Defense in Depth
+### Defense in Depth

-A strong CSP provides an effective second layer of protection against various types of vulnerabilities, especially XSS.
+A strong CSP provides an effective **second layer** of protection against various types of vulnerabilities, especially XSS.
 Although CSP doesn't prevent web applications from *containing* vulnerabilities, it can make those vulnerabilities significantly more difficult for an attacker to exploit.

 Even on a fully static website, which does not accept any user input, a CSP can be used to enforce the use of [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
 This can help prevent malicious code from being loaded on the website if one of the third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

-## CSP is not a substitute for secure development

-CSP **should not** be relied upon as the only defensive mechanism against XSS.
+With all that being said, CSP **should not** be relied upon as the only defensive mechanism against XSS.
 You must still follow good development practices such as the ones described in [Cross-Site Scripting Prevention Cheat Sheet](Cross_Site_Scripting_Prevention_Cheat_Sheet.md), and then deploy CSP on top of that as a bonus security layer.

 ## Policy Delivery